biojava/biojava.github.io/_wikis/BioJava:Tutorial:Simple_HMMs_with_BioJava.md

 The top line is the sequence emitted by our HMM when we made it generate 300 throws.
-The next is the state from which the throw came (f-fair l-loaded, these are the first letters of the labels "fair" and "loaded" we used when creating the SimpleEmissionState objects that represent the dice).
-The last is similar but this time from the StatePath v that is the result of the Viterbi algorithm.
-The performance is pretty on on this occasion but it can vary widely!
+The next is the state from which the throw came (f-fair l-loaded, these are the first letters of the labels "fair" and "loaded" we used when creating the `SimpleEmissionState` objects that represent the dice).
+The last is similar but this time from the StatePath `v` that is the result of the Viterbi algorithm.
+The performance is pretty on this occasion but it can vary widely!